lagimik/PartnerCrucible/AzureInfrastructureSolutionArea.md

 ## Purpose

 ![Azure Infrastructure](./Library/Azure-Logo.png)
 A Collection of resources for Microsoft practice building in the Azure solution area.
 For a view of other solution areas, please see the [Taxonomy](Taxonomy.md).

-To contribute to this section, see [Contributor's Guide](Contributing.md)
+To contribute to the PartnerCrucible, see [Contributor's Guide](ContributorsGuide).

 ## References